rails/rails/guides/source/action_controller_overview.md

 Controller Naming Convention
 ----------------------------

 The naming convention of controllers in Rails favors pluralization of the last word in the controller's name, although it is not strictly required (e.g. `ApplicationController`).
 For example, `ClientsController` is preferable to `ClientController`, `SiteAdminsController` is preferable to `SiteAdminController` or `SitesAdminsController`, and so on.

-Following this convention will allow you to use default route generators (e.g. `resources`, etc) without needing to qualify each `:path` or `:controller`, and keeps URL and path helpers' usage consistent throughout your applciation.
+Following this convention will allow you to use the default route generators (e.g. `resources`, etc) without needing to qualify each `:path` or `:controller`, and keeps URL and path helpers' usage consistent throughout your application.
 See [Layouts & Rendering Guide](layouts_and_rendering.html) for more details.

-NOTE:  Controller naming convention differs from the naming convention of Models, which prefer a singular naming convention.
+NOTE: The controller naming convention differs from the naming convention of models, which expected to be named in singular form.

 Methods and Actions